FORGET EVERYTHING YOU KNOW1 of 12

 When the Jackal resurfaced, Reilly confronted Peter and began operating as Spider-Man after a test showed that Peter was actually the clone.
 Cue a slew of “spider-clones” coming out of the woodwork and an unpopular story that was dragged out due to sales, and you’ve got one of the most reviled Spider-Man tales of all time.

 In the end, it turned out that Reilly was in fact the clone, and on top of that, the entire Clone Saga was actually years-long manipulation by a resurrected Norman Osborn.
-Despite how hated the story has become, it’s been referenced many times recently, including in the recent Spider-Man: The Clone Conspiracy.
+Despite how hated the story has become, it’s been referenced many times recently, including in the semi-recent Spider-Man: The Clone Conspiracy.

 GWEN & NORMAN SITTING IN A TREE7 of 12